 As previously demonstrated, such misapplications of distributive justice bear consequences in the allocation of communal resources, the distribution of influential offices and state honours, and even in the basic tenets which underpin society’s moral dialogue.
-Likewise, in line with the finding that matters of justice apply unequivocally to matters of debt also, a similar misapplication of distributive justice within the debt relationships prior to the Classical period was found to have consequences so ruinous that, under Solon’s direction, the entablature of Athenian society was first torn down, and then rebuilt in line with the standards of justice and equity which we encounter in the works of the Classical period.
-The Constitution of the Athenians, widely thought to be composed by Aristotle, constitutes our primary source of insight into both Solon’s undertaking and the iniquitous system of debt which provoked it.
-Indeed, in the Politics, Aristotle cites Solon’s restructure of property rights and property-acquisition legislation in the aftermath of the great debt scandal of the 6th century BC as a prime example of how society might defend itself against the social discord and stasis of which he deems inequality of property and honours to be the cause.
+Likewise, in line with the finding that matters of justice apply unequivocally to matters of debt also, a similar misapplication of distributive justice within the debt relationships prior to the Classical period was found to have consequences so ruinous that it was deemed necessary to tear down the entablature of Athenian society, and then, under Solon’s direction, to rebuild it with what would become the standards of justice and equity which we encounter in the works of the Classical period.
+The Aristotelian Constitution of the Athenians constitutes our primary source of insight into both Solon’s undertaking and the iniquitous system of debt which provoked it.
+Indeed, in the Politics, Aristotle cites Solon’s restructure of property rights and property-acquisition legislation in the aftermath of the great debt scandal of the 6th century BC as a prime example of how society might defend itself against the social discord and stasis of which he deems unjust inequality/equalityof property and honours to be the cause.

 4.1.3.3.1.
 A Case for Distributive Justice

 The deep societal rift which Solon was called upon to close, as mentioned, was one primarily caused by debt.
-Both land mortgages, signified by boundary posts, called ὅροι, about which see Fine and Finley’s considerable contributions, and personal- or personally-secured business debt were at the heart of the matter, because the situation had arisen that, ‘Loans (οἱ δανεισμοί) were secured on the person... and the land was divided among few owners.’
-Though these debts were based on private contracts, which might suggest that they qualified under arithmetically-calculated corrective justice, in truth, they concerned both the ownership and use of the land on which the community was based, and the ownership and use of the citizens who populated that community; the latter because, as the debt was secured on the person, defaults resulted in many citizens and their family members being sold into slavery, often abroad.
+Both land mortgages (signified by boundary posts called ὅροι) , and personal- or personally-secured business debt were at the heart of the matter, because the situation had arisen that, ‘Loans (οἱ δανεισμοί) were secured on the person... and the land was divided among few owners.’
+Though these debts were based on private contracts, which might suggest that they qualified under arithmetically-calculated corrective justice, in truth, they concerned both the ownership and use of the land on which the community was based, as well as the ownership and use of the citizens who populated that community; the latter because, as the debt was secured on the person, defaults resulted in many citizens and their family members being sold into slavery, often abroad.
 This double strike deprived the community of its two most important assets, making it unquestionably a matter for distributive justice.